-One of the obvious benefits of working at home is that it doesn’t matter where your employing company is located.
+One of the obvious benefits of working at home is that it doesn’t matter where your employer is located.
 You have a worldwide market for your services.

 Given that there are certain benefits to having international opportunities, why would you prefer to work for a local company?

 There are several pluses to working locally even if you do the actual work from a desk right in your spare bedroom.